vitakili/payload-plugins/test-app/README.md

 ### 6. File Extensions (3 tests)

-- Validates correct use of `.jsx` for components and `.js` for utilities
+- Validates correct use of `.js` for components and `.js` for utilities

 ### 7. TypeScript Definitions (3 tests)